jamescherti/stripspace.el/README.md

 The **stripspace** Emacs package offers `stripspace-local-mode`, which ensures that trailing whitespace is removed before saving a buffer.

 Additionally, The *stripspace* package offers an optional feature controlled by the `stripspace-restore-column` variable (disabled by default), which, when enabled, preserves the cursor's column position even after stripping spaces.
+This is useful when extra spaces are added and the file is saved:
+- Saved file: Ensures that all trailing whitespace is removed.
-This is useful when extra spaces are added and the file is saved.
-While *stripspace* removes trailing whitespace from both the saved file and the currently edited buffer, it ensures that the spaces before the cursor on the current line remain unchanged.
-This maintains a consistent editing experience and prevents the cursor from shifting due to the removal of spaces from the current line, in addition to other lines.
+- Currently edited file: Removes trailing whitespace everywhere but restores the cursor's column position on the current line.
+This maintains a consistent editing experience and prevents the cursor from shifting due to space removal on the current line, as well as other lines.

-(It uses `before-save-hook` to save the column and delete trailing whitespace, and `after-save-hook` to restore the column.
+(This is how stripspace achieves this: It uses `before-save-hook` to save the column and delete trailing whitespace, and `after-save-hook` to restore the column.
 This two-step approach is necessary because packages like Apheleia or Reformatter may modify the buffer before and after saving.
 Trailing whitespace should be deleted after all such functions have executed.)

 ## Installation